The Iron Druid Chronicles: Short Stories by Kevin Hearne | Book Review

 Goddess at the Crossroads (The Iron Druid Chronicles #4.2)

 Another amusing anecdote about Atticus’ life.
 This one stands alone though, unless you count the fact that it has a connection to popular culture.
 The story itself is entertaining but the fact of real tether to the main storyline is a bummer for me.
-At least my favorite character, Oberon, is featured and the double entendra about the lack of French puddles in that time affecting Oberon made me cackle.
+At least my favorite character, Oberon, is featured and the double entendre about the lack of French puddles in that time affecting Oberon made me cackle.

 Goddess at the Crossroads is still a nice appetizer before diving into the fifth book.

-One thought on “The Iron Druid Chronicles: Short Stories | Kevin Hearne”
+One thought on “The Iron Druid Chronicles: Short Stories by Kevin Hearne | Book Review